Physical interference definition

 • Property of another means real or personal property in which a person other than the offender has

-• Company Registered Intellectual Property means all Registered Intellectual Property owned by, filed in the name of, assigned to or applied for by, the Company.
+• Company Registered Intellectual Property means all of the Registered Intellectual Property owned by, or filed in the name of, the Company or any of its Subsidiaries.

 • Counterfeit substance means a controlled substance which, or the container or labeling of which, without authorization, bears the trademark, trade name, or other identifying mark, imprint, number or device, or any likeness thereof, of a manufacturer, distributor, or dispenser other than the person who in fact manufactured, distributed, or dispensed the substance.